HammoudG/APLA_Dataset/README.md

 get(data("Data_Refugees_UNHCR"))

 # APLA_Dataset

-Data for the replication of the paper The Asylum Policies in Latin America (APLA) Database: Findings from an Expanded Methodology to Study Refugee Policies in Latin America, 1990-2020, currently under review in "International Migration Review".
+Package and Data for the replication of the paper A Liberal Region in a World of Closed Borders?
+The Liberalization of Asylum Policies in Latin America, 1990 to 2020.
+It includes the APLA Database.

 The APLA_Paper in the vignette includes the replication code for all the graphs and charts of the paper, as well as the calculation of the main aggregate variables of interest: regulatory complexity and liberalisation.